About Our Company

 About Genesis Owl Pellets

 Most birds, including owls and other raptors, are incapable of chewing and are known instead to swallow their prey whole or piece by piece.
 The digestive system of an owl can dissolve skin, fat, muscle and organs but what about the bones, fur and other indigestible materials?
 It is regurgitated in the form of a pellet.
-Barred owl pellets often contain the remains of several small animals and can vary in size but typically measure up to the size of a human thumb.
+Barred owl pellets for dissection often contain the remains of several small animals and can vary in size but typically measure up to the size of a human thumb.

 For instance, did you know that the diet of a barn owl can range from mice, voles, and shrews, to lizards and the occasional bat or a small bird?
 Barn owls also do not eat earthworms, unlike other species of owls.
 There are tons of interesting facts that students and teachers alike can learn from studying the contents of owl pellets.
 They offer a practical, hands-on learning experience for learning about the relationship between owls and their prey.
 The study of owl pellet contents can even lead to the discovery of previously unknown animal species.